covertg/PyDDM/doc/cookbook/index.rst

   - :class:`A uniform distribution of arbitrary length centered in the middle of the bounds <.ICRange>`

-  - :ref:`A uniform distribution of arbitrary length with a center at an arbitrary location wtih sign determined by task conditions <ic-biased-range>`
+  - :ref:`A uniform distribution of arbitrary length with a center at an arbitrary location with sign determined by task conditions <ic-biased-range>`

 - :class:`A Gaussian distribution centered in the middle of the bounds <.ICGaussian>`